michaelmalinowski/density-tracker/README.md

 | `SEND_DATA`                       | Selecting between data mode.
 0 for sending data to lcd.
 1 for sending data over Serial |0 or 1|`SEND_DATA=0`|

 ## Future Development
 A website is currently being developed to share gathered data amongst the community.
-Our main goal is to raise awareness of population density at certain locations.
+Our main goal is to raise awareness of population density at peoples favourite locations.